grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 ### Paths, filenames, and URLs

 Many types of information belong in fixed-width font.
 Among these are path names, file names, directories, or folders.
 However, don't format domain names or URLs as code if you intend the user to follow the link.

 ## Command lines

 Use the following conventions when you include commands on the command line in technical content.

-- Do not assume everyone is using Linux.
+- Don't assume everyone is using Linux.
 Make sure instructions include enough information for Windows and Mac users to successfully complete procedures.

-- Do not add `$` before commands.
+- Don't add `$` before commands.
   Make it easy for users to copy and paste commands.

   - **Right:** `sudo yum install grafana`
   - **Wrong:** `$ sudo yum install grafana`